Officials begin external review of UVA shooting response

 UVA has said the suspect, student and former football player Christopher Darnell Jones Jr., had been on the radar of the school’s threat-assessment team since the fall.
 The university has also provided sometimes-conflicting or erroneous statements about that team’s work over the course of the week.

 A witness told police the gunman targeted specific victims, shooting one as he slept, a prosecutor said in court Wednesday during Jones’ first court appearance.
-Authorities have not addressed a possible motive, and neither Jones nor his attorney addressed the charges in court.
+Neither Jones nor his attorney addressed the charges in court.

-Football players Lavel Davis Jr., D’Sean Perry and Devin Chandler were killed in the violence.
+Football players Lavel Davis Jr., D’Sean Perry and Devin Chandler were killed in the violence and will be honored in a Saturday memorial service on campus.
 A female student who was injured has since been discharged from a hospital.
 Football player Mike Hollins, who was also injured, underwent surgery and is still recovering in the hospital.

 Hollins was “progressing positively” on Thursday and will hopefully begin to take some steps, according to Joe Gipson, a family spokesperson.